Czech Mobile Operators

 Tariffs, special offers and promotions are changing all the time.
 Below is a pretty good idea of what to expect when you get here although minor details will be changing in the rates and offer of hardware and services.
 First on this page are the options for mobiles.
 At the base of the page are calling cards for fixed phones.

 Technologies and Companies

-The three GSM providers are below.
-All three have HSDPA/HSUPA/3G as standard and are also rolling out 4G (hi-speed mobile data services) equipment.
+The three cellular main providers are below.
+All three have 3G/4G (plus hi-speed mobile data services options) equipment.
 People bringing their own phone should check roaming agreements with these operators and manually select the cheapest option when you get here.
 Phones using GSM900, DCS1800 and Tri-Band will work here but prepaid phones from other countries will need roaming activated and a SIM bought in CZ will not work in a prepaid phone bought outside CZ.
 In this case the prepaid phone has to be “unlocked” or “blown”.
+Note that US users on the Verizon network seem to have problems getting on some 3G networks here.
 ADSL or cable is widespread in the centre of the city but may need to be activated if you are staying in a private apartment.
 Unsecured WIFI is available in most shopping centres, central areas and the airport.
 Recharge/top-up cards are available in shops and newspaper kiosks (Tabaks).

 Czech Mobile Operators

 In order to make this process less confusing you could do worse than prepare for it by asking yourself the following questions;

 1) Which network do most of my friends/colleagues use?

 2) How many texts do I normally send in an average month?